Colleges by Location

 Retention Rate

-As reported in 2023, the freshman retention rate for Champlain College was 70%.
+As reported in 2024, the freshman retention rate for Champlain College was 78%, indicative of the exceptional educational experience and supportive environment at this school.

 Student Body

-It is always challenging to figure out which school is best for you.
-You can get a better insight into a school's culture and life by learning more about its student body.
+Choosing a school that is the right fit for you is not a simple task.
+You can get a better insight into a school's culture and life by finding out more about its student body.

 Main Student Body